oneki/oneki.github.io/docs/hooks/060-use-notifications.md

 const notifications = useNotifications(topic)
 ```
 The goal of ***useNotifications*** is to listen on a topic that contains notifications.<br/>
-The notifications returned by the hook are added to the local state of the component.
-Therefore, as soon as the topic is updated, the component does a re-render.
+As soon as the topic is updated, the component does a re-render.

 > Oneki.js provides a default service to send notifications, but not a default widget to handle them.
 You have to provide it